Kamal reiterates intention to join hands with Rajini

 Haasan also ruled out any timeframe for the two actors possibly working together politically.
 "The positive thing (from the developments) is that there is an assurance we will work for Tamil Nadu," he said.

 "If a situation arises wherein me and Kamal have to join hands for the welfare of people of Tamil Nadu, we will surely come together," he said.
-Rajinikanth announced he would launch his political party to contest the state assembly elections due in 2021, while Haasan is already leading MNM, founded the last year.
+Rajinikanth had announced in December 2017 that he would launch his political party to contest the state assembly elections due in 2021, while Haasan is already leading MNM, founded last year..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)